-- There were quite a few options of paid crafts that kids can choose to do.
+- There were quite a few options for paid crafts that kids can choose to do.

-The ticket for Adults is approx $30 while for children is $17.
-But there is an economical online discounted package for a family of 4.
+The ticket for Adults is approx $30 while for children (age 2-16) is $17. $20 for students (age 17-24) and free for children under 2.
+There’s an economical online discounted package for a family of 4.

 Even though it was a wonderful experience, but we found it to be a little expensive with extra tickets for some displays and activities.

 - Few parking garages near the Convention Center that can be considered.
-At some streets, it is free to park on Sunday.
+On some streets, it is free to park on Sunday.
 Please read the parking board for more details.